dev-VinayM/Foodisu/README.md

 # Foodisu - A Food Recipe Application
-Project to demostrate some important jetpack libraries.
+Project to demonstrate some important jetpack libraries.

 ## About Project :
 API used - https://www.themealdb.com/api.php